 "I don't know if she got fired, we never really found out what happened," Milano said.
 "I can tell you that we were on the air with her for three years and there were definitely some rough days.
 Holly and Shannen were best friends for like 10 years before the show started so it was very much sort of like high school.
 I would hope that in our thirties it wouldn't feel like that anymore."

-And in 2015, BFFs Doherty and Combs did a join interview on Sway's Universe radio show, where Combs addressed Milano's high school comment once again, saying, "She didn't go to high school!
+And in 2015, BFFs Doherty and Combs did a joint interview on Sway's Universe, where Combs addressed Milano's high school comment once again, saying, "She didn't go to high school!
 What are we talking about here?
 Her mother was at my wedding?
 Like, why?
 We were all friends and at times we weren't."